datakind/new-america-housing-loss-public/README.md

 10. Run the tool against your data:
     1. For Mac/Linux, run `python load_data.py /path/to/data/`
     2. For Windows, run `py load_data.py C:\path\to\data\`
+11. The output will be available one level up from your data directory in a folder called `output_data`
+    1. An `analysis_plots` directory contains time series and correlation analysis of your content
+    2. A `data_summaries` directory contains a summary of evictions/foreclosures by geocode
+    3. The `full_datasets` directory contains all eviction/foreclosure records enriched with Census' American Community Survey (ACS) data
+    4. The `mapping_data` directory contains a geojson file that can be examined using QGIS

 ## Structure